Nnya-be/Nnya-be/README.md

-# Hello, I'm Chamamme NNyabe
+# Hello, I'm Chamamme Nnyabe Solomon

 Welcome to my GitHub profile!
 I'm a passionate software engineer with a strong background in a variety of programming languages and technologies, including C/C++, JavaScript, Python, HTML, SCSS, and CSS.
 I'm also well-versed in Node.js, and I have experience working with popular libraries and frameworks such as Express, React.js, and Mongoose.